Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 You can also choose to save a feature class containing the combined network analysis output for the entire time window.

+Note: Unlike the other tools in this toolbox, this tool has not been overhauled and optimized to run in parallel in ArcGIS Pro.
+If you are using this tool and performance is a concern for you, please leave a note in our GitHub repo or on our GeoNet page.

 Running this tool involves two steps:

 1. Prepare an OD Cost Matrix or Route layer in the map